jepasq/escrapper/src/Mainpage.md

 # Starting

-Its non-standard for C source code, the main entry is called elm_main().
+It's non-standard for C source code but the main entry function for the binary linking is called elm_main().

 To learn more on the API, you can start from the Config or the Scrapper structs.